 - Encourage visitors, who are experts in their fields to visit the school.

 This year (2022), Science Week was very exciting as we were finally allowed visitors into school and could go on school trips.
 Class 2 had a Space Day were they took part in science activities which had a space theme.
 Class 2, 4 and 5 got to experience a planetarium, which was in the school hall.
 Many classes took part in an NEU live lesson and Class 5 reinforced their learning all about forces by creating rocket powered cars at RAF Cosford.

 Last year’s (2021) Science Week was a bit different due to COVID restrictions.
 The whole school took part in a Live Science Lesson over Microsoft Teams.
-We made citrus fruit volcanos and explored which fruit made the biggest volcano.
-We found the lemon and lime was the most dramatic but the reaction using the orange was the smallest.
+We made citrus fruit volcanoes and explored which fruit made the biggest volcano.
+We found the lemon and lime were the most dramatic but the reaction using the orange was the smallest.